TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-07-22 - Decreases required level up experience of GLA Rocket Buggy by 25% <a name='link__20220722__727_buggy_required_xp'></a>
 **Changes**

-- **TWEAK**: Decreases the required level up experience of the GLA Rocket Buggy by 25%, from 200 400 800 to 150 300 600.
+- **TWEAK**: The required level up experience of the GLA Rocket Buggy is decreased by 25%, from 200 400 800 to 150 300 600.
 This is more in line with other long range vehicles.

 **Links**